 The best work comes from a solid collaboration between copywriters and designers—and, chances are, your designer knows that.

-There are some copywriters that prefer just to write a copy doc, send it to the designer, and never talk about it again.
-But that leads to shoddy work, and it’s also a pain for the designer.
+There are some copywriters who prefer just to write a copy doc, send it to the designer, and never talk about it again.
+But that leads to shoddy work and a disjointed piece of creative.
+It’s also a pain for the designer.
 How are they supposed to incorporate your copy if they can’t talk with you about it?
 You designer wants to collaborate with you.
 Don’t make them beg.

 Leave a Reply